CaptainCodeman/rdx/docs/recipe-auth.md

 Most apps require some kind of authentication to identify the user and allow them secure access to their own data.

-[Firebase Auth](https://firebase.google.com/products/auth) is a powerful and free auth service from Google that supports multiple auth providers (Google, Firebase, Twitter, Microsoft, Github, Apple, Yahoo and more) as well as other auth methods such as Email + Password, Email Only (Passwordless), Phone and Anonymous accounts.
+[Firebase Auth](https://firebase.google.com/products/auth) is a powerful and free auth service from Google that supports multiple auth providers (Google, Firebase, Twitter, Microsoft, Github, Apple, Yahoo and more) as well as other auth methods such as email + password, email only (passwordless), phone, and anonymous accounts.

-While Firebase do provide a ready-made UI library as part of auth, it is fairly large and doesn't work well with modern web component based apps.
-As with many other things, there are benefits to integrating the auth state into your state store as other models will often want to respond to auth status changes or make use of auth data to securely fetch data.
+While Firebase does provide a ready-made UI library as part of auth, it is fairly large and doesn't work well with modern web component based apps.
+As with many other things, there are benefits to integrating the auth state into your state store, as other models will often want to respond to auth status changes or make use of auth data to securely fetch data.

 ## Auth Model

 Rdx, of course, makes it easy.
 Here's a simple model that can be used to integrate Firebase Auth into your store.
-Other models can then chose to make use of the `auth/signedIn` and `auth/signedOut` actions for their own data management.
+Other models can then choose to make use of the `auth/signedIn` and `auth/signedOut` actions for their own data management.

 ```ts
 import { createModel } from '@captaincodeman/rdx'